vishnu1100/Pest_installer/Readme.md

 # PEST _ INSTALLER

 This is a free House fly addon capable of  installing  to any website and prank your friends.
-Some  housefly will appear abour your page and fly randomly
+Some  housefly will appear above your page and fly randomly.

 ## Installation